-Prerequisite, GER 104 or permission of the department chair.
+Prerequisite: GER 104 or permission of the department chair.
+(Either semester/3 credits)

 Introduction to German civilization: study of the cultural features of the German language and the social, cultural, and intellectual life of the German-speaking people.
 Discussion and weekly written assignments.